Memphis Sounds: Memphis Pros 1970–72

-1970–1971 season
+1970–71 season

 The Pros immediately ran into problems due to the timing of the move.
 The Mid-South Coliseum was nearly booked through the winter, and the Pros were only able to secure one Friday home game.
-They were forced to play the balance of their home schedule in several other arenas in Tennessee and Mississippi.
-Not surprisingly, ticket sales slowed to a trickle; by the start of the season they'd only sold 180 season tickets.
+They were forced to play the balance of their home schedule in several other arenas in both the states of Tennessee and Mississippi.
+Not surprisingly, ticket sales slowed to a trickle; by the start of the season, they'd only sold 180 season tickets.

 Bob Warren of the Los Angeles Stars joined the team, and Ron Franz and Dave Nash were traded to The Floridians for Wilbert Jones, Al Cueto, and Erv Staggs; later, Red Robbins was traded to the Utah Stars for Craig Raymond and Skeeter Swift was traded to the Pittsburgh Pipers for Charlie Williams.
-Jimmy Jones, Steve Jones, and Wendell Ladner played in the 1971 ABA All-Star Game; Ladner, a pick in the last ABA draft, also made the ABA All-Rookie team.
+Jimmy Jones, Steve Jones, and Wendell Ladner played in the 1971 ABA All-Star Game; Ladner, a pick in the previous ABA draft, also made the ABA All-Rookie Team.
 An average of 3,199 fans attended Pros home games during the season.
 The Pros finished with 41 wins and 43 losses, which put them in third place in the Eastern Division.
-The Pros advanced to the playoffs but lost in the Eastern Division semifinals to the Indiana Pacers, four games to none.
+The Pros advanced to the playoffs that year, but lost in the Eastern Division semifinals to the Indiana Pacers, four games to none.

-The Pros almost did not survive that season.
-In December 1970, Blake simply walked away from the team, claiming to have lost $200,000.
-The league desperately tried to find a new owner, but there were no takers.
-Finally in February, a community group, Memphis Area Sports Inc., bought the team for $700,000.
+The Pros almost did not survive that season because of the awkward situation they were in.
+In December 1970, Blake simply walked away from the team, claiming to have lost $200,000 from the operation.
+The league desperately tried to find a new owner, but there were no takers to acquire the team.
+Finally in February 1971, a community group called Memphis Area Sports Inc. bought the team for $700,000, saving the franchise entirely.
 It was composed of 4,600 Tennessee residents who bought the team's stock at $5, $10, and $50 a share and elected a 24-person board to run the team.
 Memphis bond broker Albert S. Hart was installed as team president.